evolvingstuff/vdw2/content/posts/personalized-treatment-of-vitamin-d.md

 See [Genetics](/categories/genetics) for details

-* At the suggestion of VitaminDWiki, it is now possible to measure Vitamin D at the cell-level%%%But at $200 and with no data on the results%%%, virtually no one buys the test
+* At the suggestion of VitaminDWiki, it is now possible to measure Vitamin D at the cell-levelBut at $200 and with no data on the results, virtually no one buys the test

 &lt;!-- ~tc~ (alias(Factors for personalization of Vitamin D treatment)) ~/tc~ --&gt;